amitsuthar69/LEARN-REACT/Intermediate/05-useStates-1.md

 ## Counter App with useState

-### Let's try making a counter app which have an increment and decrement count values.
+### Let's try making a counter app which can increment and decrement count values.

 ```js
 // Note: this is only the main component of counter app.